finbourne/lusid-sdk-csharp/sdk/docs/FundsApi.md

 <a id="getvaluationpointunsettledtransactions"></a>
 # **GetValuationPointUnsettledTransactions**
-> ValuationPointResourceListOfUnsettledTransaction GetValuationPointUnsettledTransactions (string scope, string code, DateTimeOffset? asAt = null, int? limit = null, string? page = null, List<string>? propertyKeys = null, string? navTypeCode = null, DateTimeOrCutLabel? date = null, string? diaryEntry = null, string? variant = null, ValuationPointDataQueryParameters? valuationPointDataQueryParameters = null)
+> ValuationPointResourceListOfUnsettledTransaction GetValuationPointUnsettledTransactions (string scope, string code, DateTimeOffset? asAt = null, int? limit = null, string? page = null, List<string>? propertyKeys = null, string? navTypeCode = null, DateTimeOrCutLabel? date = null, string? diaryEntry = null, string? variant = null, SingleValuationPointQueryParameters? singleValuationPointQueryParameters = null)

 [EARLY ACCESS] GetValuationPointUnsettledTransactions: Get Unsettled Transactions for the given Fund.

 Gets all transactions that remain unsettled as at the specified Valuation Point for a Fund,  looking back from inception.
 Settlement status is point-in-time: post-cutoff settlement  activity does not alter the result.
-The Valuation Point must be identified either by the date or diaryEntry query parameters or by the 'End' parameter in the  request body; when both are supplied the query parameters are used.
+The Valuation Point must be identified either by the date or diaryEntry query parameters or by the  'dateOrDiaryEntry' parameter in the request body; when both are supplied the query parameters are used.

 ### Example
 ```csharp